Goals help sales reps stay motivated and empower leaders to measure performance.

 OKRs directly link company-wide performance and smaller team and individual goals.

-They allow reps to work on day-to-day sales targets, like meeting quotas, without losing sight of their team or company’s broader objectives.
+They allow reps to focus on day-to-day sales targets, such as meeting quotas, without losing sight of their team or the company’s broader objectives.

 In a small global survey of OKR adopters, There Be Giants found respondents’ top three aims of using the system to be: